A Miro board is an online whiteboard that you can use to visualize your ideas, work on projects either individually or with a team.

 - Make sure you are a full member of the team.

-⚠️ If you were invited to a board as a Viewer or Commenter, you will see the following message on the Dashboard.
+⚠️ If you were invited to a board without being invited to the team, you will see the following message on the Dashboard.
 Choose Request to join team if you want to create a board in this particular account.

 - Click on the +New board button: